Logo

 Undergraduate Students

+Are you a Stony Brook undergraduate student?
 Did you think some of the stuff on this website was interesting?
 Consider joining the lab!
-We are a computational biology lab but no experience in computational biology or coding is required to join the lab.
+We are a computational biology lab but no experience in computational biology or coding is required to join the lab at the undergraduate level.
 If you are enthusiastic about learning about these topics, we can train you.
 I firmly believe anyone can be a great computational biologist.
-Most of the students I have worked with in the past started out with absolutely zero coding experience, but quickly learned with hands-on training and a cool question in front of them.
+Most of the undergraduate students I have worked with in the past started out with absolutely zero coding experience, but quickly learned with hands-on training and a cool question in front of them.
 I am happy to have biologists, environmental scientists, computer scientists, and mathematicians join the lab (and even people from totally different fields if computational biology has caught your eye).

 All summer students who work with me will be paid (I will not take unpaid volunteers).
 Unfortunately, this may limit available positions.
 Depending on the summer I may have funding to pay one or more students to work with me.
 Otherwise, I encourage you to apply for summer research programs available at SBU.